ministryofjustice/moj-frontend/docs/components/moj-header/index.md

 status: To be reviewed
 statusDate: June 2021
 redirect_from: components/header
-excerpt: "Use the MOJ header component for any service or system not on GOV.UK like internal staff."
+excerpt: "Use the MOJ header component for internal services that are not on GOV.UK."
 ---

 {% example template="examples/default", colocated=true, height=150 %}